 - 14.1 We will ensure that contractors and providers are aware of our school's safeguarding policy and procedures.
-We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 14.2 We will seek assurance that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2020.
-If assurance is not obtained, permission to work with our children or use our school premises may be refused.

-14.3 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement.
+We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 14.2 We will seek assurance that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding checks in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, 2021.
+If assurance is not obtained, permission to work with our children or use our school premises may be refused. - 14.3 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement.

-15 WHISTLE-BLOWING AND COMPLAINTS
+15. WHISTLE-BLOWING AND COMPLAINTS

 15.1 We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so.
-The school Whistle blowing policy is located in the head teacher's office.
+The Whistle Blowing policy is included within the school's handbook

-Whistleblowing: guidance and code of practice for employers is located: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/ attachment_data/file/415175/bis-15-200-whistleblowing-guidance-foremployers-and-code-of-practice.pdf (March 2015)
+Whistleblowing: guidance and code of practice for employers is located: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/415175/bis-15-200-whistleblowing-guidance-for-employers-and-code-of-practice.pdf (March 2015)